-SALH enthusiastically supports the formation of new branches and invites members to inquire about forming branches in their communities.
+SALH enthusiastically supports the formation of new branches and invite members to inquire about forming a branch in their communities.
 On April 1, 2022, ASALH had 46 chartered branches across 23 states.
-This number fluctuates slightly from year to year as new branches are chartered and other branches become, unfortunately, unable to fulfill the requirements of their charters.
+This number fluctuates slightly from year to year as new branches are chartered and due to the loss of branches that, unfortunately, are not able to fulfill the requirements of their charter.
 The information in this Manual should make it easier for members to form a branch and sustain its operations at a successful level that avoids the loss of branch affiliation.
 The branch formation process is depicted in Figure 3.

-Email is the primary vehicle used by ASALH to communicate with branches, both during the branch formation process and for chartered branch operations.
+Email is the primary vehicle used by ASALH to communicate with branches.
+This refers to communication both during the branch formation process and for chartered branch operations.

 ASALH's Constitution, Article IV, revised September 2021, grants the Executive Council (EC) authority to establish branches as feasible.
 Accordingly, the EC has established criteria for the chartering of a branch as described below.
-The branch formation process includes three distinct and successive phases: applying to organize a branch, organizing a branch, and activating a chartered branch.
+The branch formation process is in three distinct and successive phases: applying to organize a branch; organizing a branch and activating a chartered branch.
 Once the charter is activated, the branch becomes a formal operating entity.

-Branches shall be established by a majority vote of the Executive Council upon the recommendation of the Membership Committee (MC).
+Branches shall be established by a majority vote of the Executive Council upon the recommendation of the membership committee (MC).
 Branches may be chartered outside the United States.

-ASALH's Bylaws, Section 2b, states, "The Vice President for Membership shall work closely with the President in all business pertaining to the Association and shall chair the membership committee.
+ASALH's Bylaws, Section 2b, states that "The Vice President for Membership shall work closely with the President in all business pertaining to the Association and shall chair the membership committee.
 The Vice President shall supervise campaigns for membership and serve as the liaison between the Executive Council and the branches."
-In practice, the MC is responsible for member services, and it originates recommendations to the EC for approval relative to branch business.
-References to the VPM throughout this document constitute direct references to the MC and also imply the VPM or designee.
+In practice, the Membership Committee (MC) is responsible for member services, and it is the committee that originates recommendations to the EC for the approval relative to branch business.
+References to the VPM throughout this document constitute a direct reference to the membership committee and also imply the VPM or designee.